 “In 1927, a drought shortened the harvest in southern areas of the Ukrainian SSR and North Caucasus.
 In 1927–28 the winter tillage area was badly affected due to low snow levels.
 Despite seed aid from the State, many affected areas were not re-sown.
-The 1928 harvest was affected by drought in most of the grain producing areas of the Ukrainian SSR”
+The 1928 harvest was affected by drought in most of the grain producing areas of the Ukrainian SSR” (Tauger, Ibid.)

 There was also another terrible drought that lasted through the entirety of 1932-1933 in Ukraine as well as crop diseases such as grain rust, but going into detail about this is beyond the scope of this article.
 (I have a more recent article which deals extensively with these causes)